IDotD/IDotD.github.io/index.md

 * War Event support ![War dashboard](Images/WAR-dashboard.png)

+* Automatic joining of raids posted in the kongregate chats

 ### Why use a raidcatcher?

 Raidcatchers are helpful in multiple ways.
 They reduce the amount of time you need to spend asking for already known raids in the world chat, they provide you with a less click-intensive way of joining raids and reduce the amount of trains in the world chat, allowing for conversations to take place.